Free Physical Therapy Exam Questions Archive

 26.

 A patient is being evaluated by a physical therapist for a diabetic ulcer that penetrates the subcutaneous tissue, extending into the subcutaneous fat and fascia but without any gangrene or osteomyelitis present.
-The physical therapist wishes to document the severity of the ulcer.
-What is the MOST appropriate objective measure of the wound?
+The physical therapist documents the severity of the ulcer.
+Which of the following classifications would BEST describe the wound using the Wagner Ulcer Grade Classification System?

 The correct answer is: